daveli0528/124-hw4/README.md

  * Each picture is a GraphicsGroup - adding content to a picture frame, therefore, can be done using its `add(GraphicsObject)` method.

- * Make sure that you can change the size of your picture and properly display it on the PhotoWall.
+ * Make sure that you can create instances of Picture of varying sizes (width and height) and properly display each one at any location on the
+PhotoWall.